robotpony/w42/content/blog/2025/the-art-of-context-what-i-have-learned-about-working-with-ai.md

 I sat down last week to ask Claude to help me analyze some user feedback data.
 I spent fifteen minutes crafting what I thought was the perfect prompt:

 ```
-> "Please analyze this data, but don't make assumptions about causation, don't over-interpret small sample sizes, don't use corporate jargon, don't suggest solutions we can't implement, and definitely don't..."
+> Please analyze this data, but don't make assumptions about causation,
+  don't over-interpret small sample sizes, don't use corporate jargon,
+  don't suggest solutions we can't implement, and definitely don't...
 ```

 The response was generic and cautious.
 Frustrated, I tried again with a simple request:

 ```
-> "Here's some user feedback.
-What patterns do you see that might help us improve the product?"
+> Here's some user feedback.
+What patterns do you see that might help us
+  improve the product?
 ```

 The result was exactly what I needed.
 There were clear insights, practical observations, and actionable suggestions.